ibm-cloud-docs/hardware-firewall-shared/configuring-firewall.md

 # Configuring the Hardware Firewall
 {: #configuring-the-hardware-firewall-shared-}

-Configuring the firewall is as simple as creating a set of rules to allow access to certain IP addresses/ports from specific internet addresses while denying traffic from other sources.
+Configuring your Hardware Firewall is as simple as creating a set of rules to allow access to certain IP addresses/ports from specific internet addresses while denying traffic from other sources.
+{: shortdesc}

 ## Adding a Firewall to a Server
 {: #adding-a-firewall-to-a-server}